Zebiao1998/homepage/README.md

 <details><summary>(click to expand) <strong>Build your own docker image:</strong></summary>

-> Note: this approach is only necessary if you would like to build an older or very custom version of al-folio.
+> Note: this approach is only necessary if you would like to build an older or very custom version of homepage.

 Build and run a new docker image using: